 Scientific Findings

-Scientific research on the effectiveness and ethical implications of shock collars has yielded mixed results.
-While some studies suggest that shock collars can be effective in reducing specific behaviors in the short term, there is limited evidence to support their long-term effectiveness or their superiority over positive reinforcement-based methods.
+Scientific research on shock collars’ effectiveness and ethical implications has yielded mixed results.
+While some studies suggest that shock collars can effectively reduce specific behaviors in the short term, there is limited evidence to support their long-term effectiveness or superiority over positive reinforcement-based methods.
 Additionally, studies have consistently reported negative physiological and behavioral responses in dogs subjected to shock collar training.

 Long-Term Effects on Behaviors